kendalharland/Serpent/README.md

 ###Example

-The file below will compile and run
+The file below would compile and run if I didn't truncate the sword to fit on the page. (lawl)

 ```
 #!/usr/bin/python